MCE is Georgia’s resource to assess the liability of a potential property that once was a brownfield site and has/can been cleaned up for reuse.

 Are you a prospective purchaser of old industrial property?

-Mill Creek Environmental is Georgia’s resource to assess the liability of a potential property that once was a brownfield site and has or can been cleaned up for reuse.
+MCE is Georgia’s resource to assess the liability of a potential property that once was a brownfield site and has/can been cleaned up for reuse.
 There are both monetary and emotional benefits in reclaiming such contaminated properties.
 Many of these polluted sites are in prime locations and have the potential to be worth many times the investment!

 Did you know you can be approved for clean-up funding, tax incentives, and establish limited liability before you purchase an eligible property?
-There are many steps involved, but Mill Creek Environmental can help with each of the following:
+There are many steps involved, but MCE can help with each of the following:

 - Establish a Prospective Purchaser Corrective Action Plan (PPCAP) or Prospective Purchaser Compliance Status Report (PPCSR)